ZWO FF107 Telescope

 Similar to the object above but processed with images captured using two Antlia dual narrowband filters over several nights, each filter capturing 240 by 5 minutes images.
 They are stacked using APP, integrated in Pixinsight and final processing in Lightroom and Topaz.

-Equipment used: see Astrophotography Setup 2 but using both the Antlia dual narrowband 5nm Ha + OIII filter and the Antlia dual narrowband 5nm Hb + SII filter.
+Equipment used: Antlia dual narrowband 5nm Ha + OIII filter and the Antlia dual narrowband 5nm Hb + SII filter.

 wide field image of lagoon nebula M8, trifid nebula m20 & NGC 6559 (september/october 2023)